 - Get multiple estimates: Asking for quotes won’t just give you a clearer picture of the final bill, it’ll also help you choose the most affordable contractor.
 Make sure to give each contractor the same information, so you can feel confident you’re making apples-to-apples comparisons.

 - Limit your coverage area: Since the price to install tile is calculated per square foot, the smaller the area you cover, the less you pay.
-If you’re being budget-conscious, you may want to consider only tiling a small area.
+If you’re being budget-conscious, you may want to consider tiling only a small area.

 How does tile installation impact your home value?